-We will not discriminate against someone due to their national origin, race, ethnicity, skin colour, age, sex, gender identity, sexual orientation, religion, creed, social status, physical characteristics, mental or physical disability, or political beliefs.
+We respect diversity and inclusion, and we will not discriminate against someone based on their nationality, race, ethnicity, skin colour, age, gender, sexual orientation, gender identity, religion, creed, social status, physical characteristics, physical or mental disability, or political beliefs.

 We will not accept any form of child labour.